 Order: We first tested whether different orders of insects had different microsatellite content using both a standard and a phylogenetically corrected ANOVA.
 The response variables were the raw count of bp of each microsatellite type (2-6mer), the total sum of all microsatellites, and the proportion of the genome that is composed of microsatellite content.
 This proportion was calculated by taking the total raw microsatellite content divided by the assembly size.
 While we found that standard ANOVAs returned significant results for six of the seven response variables none of these were significant after correction for phylogenetic history (Supplemental Table 4).
 This result is not unexpected when we examine the distribution of microsatellite proportions plotted in Figure 2B.

-Centromere Type: Monocentric chromosomes will have a single region that functions as a centromere, while holocentric chromosomes will have centromere function spread across the entire length of the chromosome.
-We reasoned that due to the repetitive nature of centromeric sequences that species with different centromere types may have distinct tempos and modes of evolution.
+Centromere Type: We reasoned that due to the repetitive nature of centromeric sequences, species with different centromere types may have distinct tempos and modes of evolution.
 Using stochastic maps of centromere type evolution, we performed a censored rate test to determine if rates of microsatellite evolution were significantly different in lineages with these two types of centromeres.
 Out of the 100 posterior distribution trees, 99 favored a two-rate model.
 The rate estimates for microsatellite evolution were higher in lineages with monocentric chromosomes for all trees including the one tree that did not support a two-rate model as significantly better (Figure 3A).
 We also compared the mean microsatellite content (2-6mer and total content) of lineages with monocentric and holocentric chromosomes using a standard and phylogenetically corrected ANOVA (Figure 3B).
 In no cases were monocentric and holocentric lineages significantly different (Supplemental Table 4).

-Chromosome Number and Genome Size: We also investigated the relationship of chromosome number and genome size to rates of microsatellite evolution and content.
-To test for a contingency between these traits we fit linear models where chromosome number or genome size were predictor variables and tip rates of microsatellite evolution or microsatellite content were response variables; in all cases linear models were fit while correcting for phylogeny.
+Chromosome Number and Genome Size: To test for a contingency between these traits we fit linear models where chromosome number or genome size were predictor variables and tip rates of microsatellite evolution or microsatellite content were response variables; in all cases, linear models were fit while correcting for phylogeny.
 We found no significant relationship between chromosome number and rates of microsatellite evolution (Figure 3c) or microsatellite content (Figure 3d).
 In contrast, when we tested genome size as the predictor variable for microsatellite content 96 of 100 phylogenies produced a significant result (Figure 4a).
-For 99 of the models the slope of this relationship is positive indicating increased genome size is associate with increased microsatellite content.
+For 99 of the models, the slope of this relationship is positive indicating increased genome size is associate with increased microsatellite content.
 Likewise, when the response variable was rate of microsatellite evolution 94 out of 100 trees produced a significant result (Figure 4b).
-However, in this case the increased genome size was associated with a very small decrease in rate of microsatellite evolution in 84 of the 100 trees.
+However, in this case, the increased genome size was associated with a very small decrease in the rate of microsatellite evolution in 84 of the 100 trees.

 Discussion

 While most other studies have focused on microsatellite content and rates of evolution across specific taxa, we have investigated several possible predictors that may account for different microsatellite dynamics among orders of insects.
 We investigated the impact of chromosome number, centromere type, and genome size on microsatellite content and rates of evolution.
-We find significant differences in the microsatellite content among taxa (even those closely related).
+We find significant differences in the microsatellite content among taxa, even those closely related.
 We also find that across all sequenced genomes microsatellite content scales with genome size.
 Finally, we show that species with monocentric chromosomes have significantly higher rates of microsatellite evolution.